syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 ## Loaded

-Once HeatMap is loaded, the [Loaded](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_Loaded) event is triggered.
+The [Loaded](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_Loaded) is triggered after the HeatMap component is rendered, which occurs following a browser resize.
 More information about the arguments in this event can be found [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.LoadedEventArgs.html).

 The following example demonstrates how to use the `Loaded` event.